Orange liquor is a primary ingredient in margaritas and other mixed drinks.

 - Mix the water and sugar in a glass container and microwave on high until the mixture starts to boil.
 It will become clear the instant it starts to boil.
 Stir together and chill.

 - Strain the brandy mixture into the sugar water and stir together.

-Notes: My Limoncello recipe recommends cooling the orange and liquor mixture and the sugar mixture before combining them.
+Notes: My Limoncello recipe recommends cooling the peel and liquor mixture and the sugar mixture before combining them.
 This is probably a good idea for this recipe, as well.